Adaptive In-Context Learning with Large Language Models for Bundle Generation: The Proposed Methodology

-Next, DDG designs proper prompts to instruct ChatGPT to perform both tasks (i.e., bundle generation and intent reasoning) on these neighbor sessions, with the goal of creating demonstrations for improved performance on the target session.
+Next, ADG designs proper prompts to instruct LLMs to perform both tasks (i.e., bundle generation and intent reasoning) on these neighbor sessions, with the goal of creating demonstrations for improved performance on the target session.

-First, a prompt that asks ChatGPT to generate bundles is created as - \textit{A bundle can be a set of alternative or complementary products that are purchased with a certain intent.
+First, a prompt that asks LLMs to generate bundles is created as - \textit{A bundle can be a set of alternative or complementary products that are purchased with a certain intent.
 Please detect bundles from a sequence of products.
 Each bundle must contain multiple products.
 Here are the products and descriptions: \{[product X: title, $\dots$]\}.
 The answer format is: \{`bundle number':[`product number']\}.
 No explanation for the results}.
-As a result, ChatGPT will generate bundles and output them in the requested format.
-Subsequently, another prompt is passed to ChatGPT to infer the intents behind each generated bundle as - \textit{Please use 3 to 5 words to generate intents behind the detected bundles, the output format is: \{`bundle number':`intent'\}}.
-Note that we adopt the average number of words in the ground truth (GT) intents (3.4) as a constraint to prevent overly long intents.
+As a result, LLMs will generate bundles and output them in the requested format.
+Subsequently, another prompt is passed to LLMs to infer the intent behind each generated bundle as - \textit{Please use 3 to 5 words to generate intents behind the detected bundles, the output format is: \{`bundle number':`intent'\}}.
+Note that we adopt the average number of words in the ground truth intents (i.e., 3.4) as a constraint to prevent overly long intents.
 To further enhance the reliability and mitigate the hallucination issue, we design the following strategies for more robust performance.